-Respected leaders in the Denver business community, such as Ronald Montoya, Jerry Natividad, Manuel Martinez, Linda Alvarado, Scott Flores, Ray Ortiz, Salvador Gomez, Martha Rubi, Luis Colón, Denise Maes, Tim Padilla, Mario M. Carrera, and presently Debbie Trujillo have directed the board of directors to where it is today.
-Currently, our board of directors consists of 40 exemplary business leaders whose expertise ranges from law to construction to banking.
+Respected leaders in the Denver business community, such as Ronald Montoya, Jerry Natividad, Manuel Martinez, Linda Alvarado, Scott Flores, Ray Ortiz, Salvador Gomez, Martha Rubi, Luis Colón, Denise Maes, Tim Padilla, Mario M. Carrera, Debbie Trujillo, Mike Ferrufino, Sofia Aguilar, Marcela De La Mar and presently Paulette Soto Tate have directed the board of directors to where it is today.
+Currently, our board of directors consists of 30+ exemplary business leaders whose expertise ranges from law to construction to banking.

 In 1991, the Hispanic Chamber Education Foundation was created to support educational initiatives targeting the Hispanic community.
 Over the subsequent years, the Foundation has raised money to fund annual scholarships, provide leadership programs and offer general equivalency degrees for individuals seeking a high school diploma.
 The Foundation has seen many changes over the years, as it developed its own board of directors to ensure that it is being used to its full potential, keeping its best interest in mind.